 The Centre's strategic links with government, leading institutions and professional networks will provide you with access to Australia's foremost Islamic studies scholars and exciting research projects.

 A range of professional development programs will be developed in consultation with the community and the National Consultative Committee.

 Undergraduate and graduate students can enrol in Islamic Studies through a number of ways.

 Master of Arts (Research) and Doctor of Philosophy (Arts) Supervision

 The Centre offers research supervision across a wide range of areas such as modern Islamic thought, philosophy, politics, literature and law.

-Listed below are links to various scholarship programs for prospective candidates interested in pursuing postgraduate research in Australia.
+Listed below are links to various scholarship programs for prospective candidates interested in pursuing graduate research in Australia.

 Research Focus and Interests